jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 * move any of the pins already there
 * delete any of the pins already there
 * add extra pins
+* change the "Use new box layout" option on the base circuit to "No" (it should be yes)
+* change the "Use fixed-box size" option on the base circuit to "No" (it should be yes)

 If you do, your circuit might fail to run, error out, or give the wrong results.
 If it does, you'll get a 0.